Join this study to help us better understand and treat chemotherapy-related heart damage

 What is involved?

 If you are interested in participating, you will need to complete a screening visit to determine if you qualify for this study.
 This appointment will occur at the Baker Specialist Clinics (Melbourne or Hoppers Crossing) or the Menzies Institute for Medical Research (Hobart) and will involve a cardiac ultrasound of your heart (echocardiogram).
 Based on the assessment we will determine your eligibility to continue in the REDEEM study.

 There will be 3 visits over a 12-month period.
-Each session will take approximately 2–3 hours.
+Each session will take between 1.5–2.0 hours.
 Testing will include:

 - 6 minute walk test